seascape-models/seascape_collaboration/README.md

 \`\`\`

-#### LATEX compatibility in R markdown and markdown
+### LATEX compatibility in R markdown and markdown

 * Mathematics equations are great in LateX see guide [here](https://oeis.org/wiki/List_of_LaTeX_mathematical_symbols)
-* Can use them directly in R markdown with "$$ your latex for separate line $$" or "$ your latex for inline $"
+* Can use them directly in markdown with "\$$ your latex for separate line $$" or "\$ your latex for inline $"
 * If wanting to use in GitHub discussions need chrome attachment [purple pi](https://github.com/nschloe/purple-pi)

-#### .gitignore
+### Ignoring files with .gitignore

 .gitignore files are to stop git from committing files with certain extensions.
 These files will never be synced online.
 You can change this file if desire.
 To understanding the patterns ignored in the git file [read here](https://git-scm.com/docs/gitignore).

-#### Git branches
+### Git branches
 These allow you to make changes to the project that you may or may not want to include in the future (think of them as the same project in a parallel universe).
 The big downside is that it is that you need to have a fairly good understanding of GitHub to use and that it becomes more difficult to predict how changes on the main project will be integrated with the branch in the future.

-* Don’t recommend using these unless you know what you are doing
+* Do not recommend using these unless you know what you are doing
 * They can be really useful if you want to trial substantial changes that you will want to keep or not in the future
 * Or if you want to take several directions on the same project

+If you are interested here is an issue on the flow structure we would probably use contents of issue [#32].

-#### Storing data somewhere else such as the spatial drive
+### Storing data somewhere else such as the spatial drive

 If using R:
 Write a function in the project .Rprofile file the adds the appropriate working directory to a file path.
 The .Rprofile is run when you open the project so you will always have access to the function if you opened the R project.